Critters FAQ

 Alternatively, you can try doing copy&paste by:

 Try that...
-If no luck, ask on the newsgroup for more detailed help for your specific type of computer (mac, ibm, whatever) and software.
+If no luck, ask for help for more detailed info for your specific type of computer (mac, ibm, whatever) and software.

 [Top]